yakub808/yakub808/README.md

 Hello!
-My name is Yakub, I am an architect specializing on space habitat modules.
+My name is Yakub, I am an architect specializing in space habitat modules.
-Last year I've started my journey throughout the world of computer science.
+Last year I started my journey throughout the world of computer science.
-Currently learning Python and C languge, exploring how coding can enhance space design and 3D modeling.
+Currently learning Python and C language, exploring how coding can enhance space design and 3D modeling.
 Any tips and advice much appreciated!

 🛸 explore my space projects: https://www.artstation.com/mr_yakub
 🖥️ check out my channel: https://www.youtube.com/@enter_the_void_eu
 📡 feel free to contact in case of possible collaboration

 if you enjoy my work and want to support me on my path:
 [Ko-Fi](https://ko-fi.com/jakubpietryszyn)